So it’s the end of eating disorders awareness week.

 What to Know ABout LGBTQ People and Eating Disorders – Brittney McNamara

-Both these articles tackle eating disorders in the same way.
+Both of these articles tackle eating disorders in the same way.
 They show the barriers to entry that the ‘stereotypical’ person with an eating disorder doesn’t have to go through to get treatment.

 The classic young white girl suffering from anorexia is completely shattered by these articles and they are both worth a read.
 They bring fresh perspective and a voice to those who may have not had one before.